 If you’ve been watching The Mill you’ll know that Esther Price’s story is central to the series.
 As I’ve been discussing here on the blog, with most historical dramas some parts of the truth are adapted to make the story seem more compelling or to fit in with story lines – and so I wanted the opportunity to tell you about the ‘real’ Esther Price.

-Esther was born in Liverpool in 1820 to Thomas and Maria Price.
-She entered Liverpool Workhouse as a child but we do not know when or why.
+Esther was born in Liverpool in 1820 to Thomas Price, a sail maker and his wife Maria.
+She entered Liverpool Workhouse as a child but we do not know when or why – it is likely that she was one too many a mouth to feed.
 She was brought to Quarry Bank Mill as an apprentice in 1831, and signed her indenture in 1833, along with 18 other girls, after being examined by Dr Holland and declared fit and old enough to work.

 We know little of Esther’s early years at Quarry Bank Mill until she was involved in a serious incident with another girl.
 Following the departure of Mrs Shawcross, who had cared for the apprentices for 25 years until her husband’s death, Mr and Mrs Timperley became the new superintendents.
 The period of transition saw a decline in the behaviour of the apprentices, and in November 1835 Esther and another girl assaulted a fellow apprentice.
 Their attack was so violent that Samuel Greg sent them before the Magistrates who punished them.